 Recently, we seem to be hearing more and more in the media about how our everyday actions are affecting the environment.
-It is now a fact that human activity is responsible for the pollution of the planet and the depletion of natural resources.
+It is now a fact that human activity is responsible for the pollution of the planet (just look at smartphones and other tech) and the depletion of natural resources.
 Unfortunately we all play a part in this.

 Luckily we are now aware of the damage of our actions, so that means we can choose to do things differently and start making a change.
 Here are a few small changes you can make around your home to help the environment.
 They can even save you money too!